spatulatom/projects-online/README.md

 ## About The Website

-- This website contains links to several ongoing and completed projects:
+- This website contains links and descriptions of my several ongoing and completed projects:

 ![Product Name Screen Shot](imgs/website.png )